EE-famado/SeniorDesign_ClearSol/Codes/Readme.md

+# Codes ReadMe

-Here is a list of all our python codes.
+Here is a list of all our python code function(s).

+Timer.py
+EDS.py